 As for heroku, there is a heroku fork of redmine on github.
 I haven't tried it yet and it seems a little out-dated, so use at your own risk...

-RE: where can I find ruby hosting - Added by Rahul Vaidya about 2 years ago
+RE: where can I find ruby hosting - Added by Rahul Vaidya over 11 years ago